m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 Rules and limitations
 ---------------------

-Extensions are very powerful mechanism that makes the Reinforced-lib easy to use.
-The ``BaseExt`` methods can handle complex and nested observation spaces, such as the `example ones <https://github.com/m-wojnar/reinforced-lib/blob/main/test/exts/test_base_ext.py>`_.
+Extensions are powerful mechanisms that make Reinforced-lib easy to use.
+The ``BaseExt`` methods can handle complex and nested observation spaces, such as these `example ones <https://github.com/m-wojnar/reinforced-lib/blob/main/test/exts/test_base_ext.py>`_.
-However, there are some rules and limitations that programmers and users must take into consideration:
+However, there are some rules and limitations that programmers and users must consider:

 * arguments and parameters provided by the user have higher priority than the default or calculated by the extension,
 * *parameter functions* cannot take any arguments (except ``self``),
-* you cannot use extension with a given agent if the agent requires a parameter that is not listed in the extensions observation space or cannot be provided by an *observation function* - you have to add an observation to the observation space, implement appropriate *observation function* or use the agent without any extension,
+* you cannot use an extension with a given agent if the agent requires a parameter that is not listed in the extensions observation space or cannot be provided by an *observation function* - you have to add an observation to the observation space, implement the appropriate *observation function* or use the agent without any extension,
-* missing parameters filling is supported only if the type of the extension observation space and the type of agent spaces can be matched - that means they both must be:
+* missing parameter filling is supported only if the type of the extension observation space and the type of agent space can be matched - that means they both must be:

   * a dict type - ``gym.spaces.Dict``,
   * or a "simple" type - ``gym.spaces.Box``, ``gym.spaces.Discrete``, ``gym.spaces.MultiBinary``, ``gym.spaces.MultiDiscrete``, ``gym.spaces.Space``,